6 Lightened-Up Gumbos That Are Full of Flavor

-The first choice on this list had to be our New Orleans Gumbo recipe.
-The key to an outstanding Cajun gumbo is a deep, dark roux.
+The key to an outstanding gumbo is a deep, dark roux.
 To get it just right, use a flat-bottomed wooden spoon to get into all the corners of the pot, and be attentive.
 Cook, stirring continuously, especially during the last 15 minutes.
-Reduce the heat as needed if you're concerned the roux is cooking too fast.
-There's no rescuing a burnt roux—best to toss it and start over.
+Reduce the heat as needed if you’re concerned the roux is cooking too fast.
+There’s no rescuing a burnt roux—it’s best to toss it and start over.

 Smoky Shrimp and Chicken Gumbo